Kaushik-Pahuja-Portfolio/item_toss_counter/README.md

 In your terminal run `screenshotter.py` (`python screenshoter.py`). follow the instructions in your terminal.
 You will need to take a second screenshot to get the peel (once again, follow the instructions in the terminal).
 If you got peel when you first chose banana, toss until you hit a banana, then swap the file names manually.
 After any item toss you may press the quit button to stop if you think you got a bad screenshot.

 delete the old template images, and replace them with your screenshots.
 Crop to minimize the size of the templates, while still being recognizable.
+Try to avoid including the stage and faust's fingers.
+Faust's finger positioning is literally rng.
 Now run `collect_data.py` as described above.